Email FacebookTwitterMenu burgerClose thin

 There are some important differences between tenancy by the entirety and joint tenancy, however.

 • Joint tenancy is available to two or more individuals in a variety of relationships.
-This may include siblings, spouses, business partners, parent and child, friends or other relatives.
-To qualify for tenancy by entirety, though, the two owners must be married to one another at the time the property deed is written (some states do allow for same-sex partners).
+This may include siblings, spouses, business partners, parents and children, friends or other relatives.
+To qualify for tenancy by the entirety, though, the two owners must be married to one another at the time the property deed is written (some states do allow for same-sex partners).

 • Tenancy by entirety offers added financial protections against creditors and other liabilities, which joint tenancy does not.